Chauvin defense team attempts to put George Floyd’s drug addiction on the stand

 Her treatment by the defense stood out as a departure from how witnesses with admitted drug use may have been treated in the past, said Yankah.

-“A generation ago, the first thing people would have done was stand up and undermine her testimony,” casting her views aside as those of an untrustworthy drug addict, he said.
+“A generation ago, the first thing people would have done was stand up and undermine her testimony,” casting her views aside as those of an untrustworthy drug addict, Yankah said.
 “Now, this defense can’t do that.
 They have to play this much more gently.”

 That hasn’t stopped Nelson from repeatedly finding subtle ways to remind the jury of Floyd’s condition.
 After Floyd’s death in Minneapolis on May 25, 2020 — for which prosecutors have charged Chauvin with second- and third-degree murder and manslaughter — toxicology reports detected methamphetamine and fentanyl in the deceased man’s system.